This post may contain affiliate links. Please see my disclosure policy for details.

 Another controversial piece was Star Seeder that can be found on the grounds of the Kaunas War Museum.

-If you stroll around the area, you’ll notice three statues which have an important meaning about Lithuania and its independence.
+If you stroll around the area, you’ll notice three statues that have an important meaning about Lithuania and its independence.

 The statue of the mother and daughter reading represents passing down the Lithuanian language onto children when the language was banned in the Soviet Era.